alfred-jayaprakash/kke-solutions/linux/Install-and-configure-SFTP.md

 * Restart sshd `systemctl restart sshd`

 ## Verification
-* Try to do a SSH to the host using the newly created user. e.g. `ssh javed@stapp03`.
-It should fail.
+* From the same host, try to do a SSH using the newly created user. e.g. `ssh javed@localhost`.
+It should fail with an error `This service allows sftp connections only`.
-* Try to do a SFTP to the host using the newly created user. e.g. `sftp javed@stapp03`.
+* Try to do a SFTP using the newly created user. e.g. `sftp javed@localhost`.
 It should succeed.

 ---
 For tips on getting better at KodeKloud Engineer Linux Administration tasks, [click here](./README.md)